Quincy News API & Wire Format

 Wire Semantics & Conventions

 - Strings (fixed-width): UTF-8.
 By default, emitters use only single-byte characters (ASCII subset; one byte per character).
 If shorter than the field width, strings are NUL-terminated and remaining bytes are padding and MUST be ignored.
 If the field is fully occupied, it is not NUL-terminated.
-Future header flag(s) MAY announce use beyond the ASCII subset.

 - Strings (variable-length): UTF-8 with an explicit